freeskylier/lier/Setup.md

 ### Adding Friends

-Adding friends is the most important thing you can do to help others connect to the open internet (add more here...)
+Adding friends is one of the easiest things you can do to [[contribute|Contributing]] to Lantern.
+You can do this at any time after you're set up, with the same dialog you see in setup.
+See the [[Adding Friends|Using-Lantern#adding-friends]] section of the 'Using Lantern' page for more.

 ### Using Lantern